S1mplector/Simblock/README.md

 ## Security Note

 This application requires administrative privileges to install global keyboard hooks.
 It only blocks keyboard input locally and does not transmit any data.
-│   └── Presentation
-│       ├── Controllers
-│       └── Models
-├── tests
-│   ├── Unit
-│   └── Integration
-├── Program.cs
-├── appsettings.json
-└── README.md
+You are welcome to inspect the source code.
 ```

 ## Getting Started